Rugg-Gunn-Lab/nf_mtr_seq/README.md

 ## Installation

 - Install `Nextflow` according to [their instructions](https://www.nextflow.io/docs/latest/install.html)
+- Install the [dependencies](#dependencies) listed below so that they are available in your environment
 - Clone this git repository: `git clone https://github.com/Rugg-Gunn-Lab/nf_mtr_seq.git`

 You are now good to go! and can now follow the usage instructions.